ashwinikumar-sa/graviton-multiarch-workshop/README.md

 ### Know your pre-deployed workshop environment (Prerequisites)
 The workshop account is pre-deployed with following:

-•	Region: us-west-2
+* Region: us-west-2

-•	Cloud9 environment
+* Cloud9 environment pre-installed with utility tools like AWS CLI, kubectl, eksctl etc.

-•	A VPC with 6 subnets; 3 public and 3 private subnets
+* A VPC with 6 subnets; 3 public and 3 private subnets

-•	Application Load Balancer (ALB) with its own security group
+* Application Load Balancer (ALB) with its own security group

-•	Target Group and an ALB listener
+* Target Group and an ALB listener

-•	2 Launch Templates with Graviton and x86 compatible Amazon Machine Images (AMIs)
+* 2 Launch Templates with Graviton and x86 compatible Amazon Machine Images (AMIs)

+* An EKS cluster with 2 management nodes (for installing monitoring tools etc)

 ### Go to Cloud9 IDE